 Fair-share priority is calculated as

-where MAX_FAIRSHARE has value 1E6, usageProject is cumulated usage by all members of selected project, usageTotal is total usage by all users, by all projects.
+where MAX_FAIRSHARE has value 1E6, usageProject is accumulated usage by all members of a selected project, usageTotal is total usage by all users, across all projects.

 Usage counts allocated core-hours (

 ncpus x walltime).
-Usage is decayed, or cut in half periodically, at the interval 168 hours (one week).
+Usage decays, halving at intervals of 168 hours (one week).

-Jobs queued in queue qexp are not calculated to project's usage.
+Jobs queued in the queue qexp are not used to calculate the project's usage.

 Calculated usage and fair-share priority can be seen at https://extranet.it4i.cz/anselm/projects.

-Calculated fair-share priority can be also seen as Resource_List.fairshare attribute of a job.
+Calculated fair-share priority can be also be seen in the Resource_List.fairshare attribute of a job.

-Eligible time is amount (in seconds) of eligible time job accrued while waiting to run.
-Jobs with higher eligible time gains higher priority.
+Eligible time is the amount (in seconds) of eligible time a job accrues while waiting to run.
+Jobs with higher eligible time gain higher priority.

 Eligible time has the least impact on execution priority.
 Eligible time is used for sorting jobs with equal queue priority and fair-share priority.
 It is very, very difficult for eligible time to compete with fair-share priority.

-Eligible time can be seen as eligible_time attribute of job.
+Eligible time can be seen in the eligible_time attribute of job.

 Job execution priority (job sort formula) is calculated as:

 Backfilling means fitting smaller jobs around the higher-priority jobs that the scheduler is going to run next, in such a way that the higher-priority jobs are not delayed.
-Backfilling allows us to keep resources from becoming idle when the top job (job with the highest execution priority) cannot run.
+Backfilling allows us to keep resources from becoming idle when the top job (the job with the highest execution priority) cannot run.

 It is very beneficial to specify the walltime when submitting jobs.

-Specifying more accurate walltime enables better scheduling, better execution times and better resource usage.
-Jobs with suitable (small) walltime could be backfilled - and overtake job(s) with higher priority.
+Specifying more accurate walltime enables better scheduling, better execution times, and better resource usage.
+Jobs with suitable (small) walltime can be backfilled - and overtake job(s) with a higher priority.